 - Let brownies cool for about 10 minutes before cutting into them – if you can control yourself. ; )

-I keep giving them away because I am so tempted to eat one every. single. time.
-I open the fridge.
+I am so tempted to eat one every single time I open the fridge, so I keep giving them away, haha!
 No exaggeration.
 I’m telling you – you need these in your life!

-You should definitely try making these for your honey (OR your gal pals) this Valentine’s Day, because we could all use some desserts made with love on February 14th.
+You should definitely try making these Fudgy Black Bean Brownies for your honey (OR your gal pals) this Valentine’s Day, because we could all use some desserts made with love on February 14th.
 And pretty much every other day.
-Ammiright?
+Who’s with me?

 PS: make sure you practice portion control since they are full of beans… you don’t want to ruin your romantic evening. ; ) Unless you’re already married.
 In which case, have as many as you want!
 LOL.
 (Just kidding, but seriously).